hl7au/au-fhir-pd/pages/_includes/au-pd-practitionerrole-search.md

 `GET [base]/PractitionerRole?practitioner.name=Smith`

+*Support:*
-*Support:* MUST support search by Practitioner family, given and name.
+* MUST support search by Practitioner family, given and name.
+* MUST support basic **param=[string]** search which is case and accent-insensitive search;  field equals or starts with the string value.

 *Implementation Notes:*  [(how to search by string)]